26 conservatory ideas to add space and improve your outdoor connection

 “Where possible utilise matching building materials for the base works – reclaim or handmade bricks, stone, flint facings and render, all need to be appropriate to the building and the area in which you reside,” says Lisa Morton, director at Vale Garden Houses.

-7. Opt for conservatory colours that complement your interior
+10. Opt for conservatory frame colours that match your interior preferences

-“If you’re looking to add colour into your conservatory, PVCu or timber are now widely available in an array of colours and finishes and can even be made with wood grain details.
-With the option of choosing a dual colour combination, homeowners are allowed to add colour into their conservatories in a variety of ways,” says Ryan Schofield, managing director of Thames Valley Window Company.
+However, having a colour isn't limited to a wood or aluminium frame. "uPVC is also widely available in an array of colours and finishes and can even be made with wood grain details," says Ryan Schofield, managing director of Thames Valley Window Company.

 While uPVC is the most cost-effective option for a conservatory's structural material it isn't the most long-lasting of choices.
-Modified timbers like Accoya or oak frame conservatories provide a characterful and sustainable alternative, but often come with a hefty price to match.
+Modified timbers like Accoya or oak frame conservatories provide a characterful and sustainable alternative as well, and although they come with a heftier price tag, are usually worth the investment.

 Softwoods like larch or Douglas fir also require more maintenance than a homeowner might want from a larger structure, although could be styled to match a period home with painted timber windows.